bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The trail eventually swings left then right, intersecting a cutline twice.
 Catching the cutline at the first intersection would have cut off nearly a kilometre of trail, but we missed it.
 The overgrown, deadfall-covered cutline doesn't stand out from the surrounding forest.
 But we found the second intersection and followed the cutline to the crest of the north ridge.
 We hiked up the lengthy ridge as it alternated between grassy and rocky sections.
 Along the way, we passed larches turning yellow, but still a week away from full splendour.

 Then we reached the summit.
-After a brief, easy scramble, we were atop of the East Peak.
+After a brief, easy scramble, we were atop the East Peak.
 We were fortunate to find ourselves under blue skies as other peaks, shrouded in clouds, weren't so lucky.
 Then we hiked down the grassy west slope to the col where we picked up a good trail.

 The trail gently drops to the valley below and disappears in a stand of larches.
 Continuing down, we came to a gully and followed it to the meadow.
 After crossing the meadow, we started along a brook while aiming for our next waypoint: the end of the Wilkinson Creek trail, the same trail we used to reach the cutline.
 But after hiking just twenty minutes, we found ourselves at the edge of a large cutblock with no trail and no sign of where to go next.

-We had a printout of the route with us and followed it as best we could.
+We had a printout of the route and followed it as best we could.
 As we hiked through the wasteland, we looked for the trail at the edge of the forest.
 We did find it a couple of times but after travelling 100 m or so we ended up back in the cutblock.
 The brief forest trails were actually more difficult to cross than the cutblock because of extensive deadfall.
 Eventually we came to the uninterrupted trail going to the second intersection.
 We came down the cutline shortcut and followed the trail and the road back.

 Postscript: The trail was cleared the following spring.
 After our trip, I had emailed Gillean Daffern.
 I told her about the destroyed trail section and sent a map and some photos.
 Gillean forwarded them to her contact at SLS (Spray Lake Sawmills).
 He replied:

-I will definitely have a crew go in and slash this trail, I will also bring this up at the next staff meeting.
-I hope to have the trail cleared this fall before it is snow covered.
+I will definitely have a crew go in and slash this trail.
+I will also bring this up at the next staff meeting.
+I hope to have the trail cleared this fall before it is snow-covered.
 If for some reason this is delayed the trail will be slashed next spring.
 I will inform you when the trail has been cleared.

 KML and GPX Tracks